Back to blog

 expo init my-app --template @native-base/expo-template-typescript

-To set up a basic Expo app, use the instructions given in this link.
+If you want to use an existing project, set up a basic Expo app using the instructions given in this link.
 Ignore this step if already completed.

 # Create a new Expo app with expo cli